Graphic-Lux/hometown/plugins/wc-custom-thank-you/readme.txt

 Put your custom language files in one of these locations, **the first one is recommended**.
 If you save the files in the last location you will lose them when updating the plugin.

 == Changelog ==

+= 1.2.1 - 2018-07-19 =
+* Tested with WooCommerce 3.4.3
+* Tested with WordPress 4.9.7
+* Moved the page option in WooCommerce > Settings > Advanced

 = 1.2.0 - 2017-04-05 =
 * Compatibility test for WordPress 4.7.3